liuzhousi/FPGC4/Documentation/docs/progress.md

 # Progress
 Here I keep a list of my latest progress and a TODO list

-## Progress log (truncated to latest progress)
+## Big Progress log (truncated to latest progress)
 - Added 4 extension interrupts
-- Changes PS/2 controller to only check for scan codes and send an interrupt
+- Changed PS/2 controller to only check for scan codes and send an interrupt
 - Reimplemented programmable timer
 - Moved documentation to mkdocs website
 - Modified an existing C compiler (written in python, outputs x86_64 asm) to output B322 asm